 by Kent Ira Groff

-Kent Ira Groff, a spiritual companion for other journeyers (by Skype or in person), a retreat leader and author of ten books, calls himself “one beggar showing other beggars where to find bread.”
+Kent Ira Groff, a spiritual companion for other journeyers, a retreat leader and author of ten books, calls himself “one beggar showing other beggars where to find bread.”
 Portions are adapted from Kent’s book What Would I Believe If I Didn’t Believe Anything?: A Handbook for Spiritual Orphans (Jossey-Bass) and Clergy Table Talk (Energion).
 Founding mentor of Oasis Ministries in Pennsylvania, he now lives in Denver, Colorado.
-See www.LinkYourSpirituality.com Email: firstname.lastname@example.org
+See www.LinkYourSpirituality.com Email: email@example.com